 “We were delighted when Michael approached us with this project as it directly draws on the extraordinary stories and history of these special places.
 The sheer variety of sites that Michael has chosen has resulted in a collection of new music that is sometimes surprising, sometimes poignant, and – above all – inspirational.
 I am sure that audiences will be enchanted both by Michael’s music and our places that have inspired him.”

-Tender Symmetry will be available worldwide on LP, CD and digitally, including selected National Trust shops, on August 31st 2018.
-Michael Price will premiere Tender Symmetry live at London’s Kings Place on September 6th.
+Tender Symmetry is available worldwide on LP, CD and digitally, including selected National Trust shops, on August 31st 2018.

 BBC 6 Music – Mary Anne Hobbs

 Click here to listen to Mary Anne Hobbs beautiful BBC 6 Music Sunday morning radio show where Michael Price joins for their Nature season to talk about his forthcoming album ‘Tender Symmetry’, as well as the premiere of ‘Sandham’.
 Tune in at 02:05:00.

 BBC 6 Music Radio Clip – 3 Tips for Enjoying Historical Spaces